brendo/emailtemplate/README.md

 #### `EmailTemplate`
 The `EmailTemplate` class builds on the `Email` class, but instead allows you to load in a template with placeholders.
 This template is then parsed and prepared with your data to allow you to create dynamic emails.
+The default content type for `EmailTemplate` messages is `text/html`.

     $emailTemplate = new EmailTemplate\Message\EmailTemplate('/path/to/email-templates');